AliWithADee/Alis-Bean-Mod/README.md

 # Alis-Bean-Mod
- The Ultimate BEAN Experience for Minecraft 1.17.1!
+ The Ultimate BEAN Experience for Minecraft!